Heavens (album)

-Heavens is the debut studio album from Boston indie rock band Big Dipper.
+Heavens is the debut studio album from American indie rock band Big Dipper.
 The album was released in 1987 by Homestead Records.
 Heavens was remastered and re-released in 2008 as part of Merge Records' Supercluster: The Big Dipper Anthology set.
 The song "Mr. Woods" was covered by Gigolo Aunts on Safe and Sound: A Benefit in Response to the Brookline Clinic Violence, released in 1996 on Mercury Records.